CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_1_upload_data.md

 ### 1.2 Option2: Use Published Quant
-If you know MSV ID or RMSV ID including quantification files, you can import them in the **MSstats workflow**.
+If you know MSV ID including quantification files, you can import them in the **MSstats workflow**.

 You are ready to move on to **Step 2: MSstats workflow**.